60-day Injured List

 After the 2018 season, the 7-day disabled list (or "DL"), 10-day disabled list and 60-day disabled list were renamed, becoming the 7-day injured list, the 10-day injured list and the 60-day injured list.

-The decision to change the 15-day injured list to the 10-day injured list prior to the 2017 season did not affect the parameters of the 7-day injured list or the 60-day injured list.
+The decision to change the 15-day injured list to the 10-day injured list as the shortest IL option for non-concussion injuries prior to the 2017 season did not affect the parameters of the 7-day injured list or the 60-day injured list.